RRZE-HPC/MachineState/README.md

 - Users that are logged into the system that might disturb the runs
 - CPU information (family, model, vulnerabilities, ...) and cpuset
 - CPU, cache and NUMA topology
-- CPU/Uncore frequency settings
+- CPU/Uncore frequency settings (Uncore only if LIKWID is available)
-- Prefetchers
+- Prefetchers and turbo frequencies (if LIKWID is available)
 - The current load of the system
 - OS settings (NUMA balancing, huge pages, transparent huge pages, ...)
 - Power contraints (RAPL limits)
 - Module system
 - Installed compilers and MPI implementations
-- Shell enviroment
+- Shell environment
 - Accelerator information (Nvidida GPUs and NEC Tsubasa)
 - Dmidecode system configuration (if available)
-- Information about the executable (if cmd is passed as cli argument)
+- Information about the executable (if command is passed as cli argument)

 **All sizes are converted to bytes, all frequencies are converted to Hz**